Loading component...

 If a program is accredited, you will receive an accreditation certificate to display on campus and allowed to use our logo on marketing material for the program (in accordance with respective guidelines).
 The accredited program will also be listed on our website.

-We publish a dynamic list of accredited programs on our website.
-In order to provide accurate information to members, potential members and the broader community about accredited programs available, we require providers to maintain the listing via timely submission of their annual reports and notification of any changes outside this reporting period as soon as possible.
+Both the Professional Bodies publish a dynamic list of accredited programs on their websites.
+In efforts to provide accurate information about accredited programs available to members and potential members of the Professional Bodies and the broader community, we require the assistance of higher education providers to maintain the listing via timely submission of their annual reports and notification of any changes outside this reporting period as soon as possible.

 Links to the profession

-In support of developing well-rounded, work-ready graduates, we welcome the inclusion of WIL in accounting degrees across a range of formats, including:
+In support of developing well-rounded, work-ready graduates, the Professional Bodies welcome the inclusion of WIL in accounting degrees across a range of formats, including:

 - professional work placements